isprojects/mstform/README.md

 ```

 To implement warnings, pass a `getWarning` function.
 It is up to you to decide
-how and when you which to show these warnings in the UI.
+how and when you wish to show these warnings in the UI.
 To check if the form
 contains any warnings, you can use

 ```js